 lcon Item Description 1 ĸ Kensington lock slot Connects to a Kensington-compatible computer security lock.
 Wrap the computer security lock cable around an immovable object such as a table or handle of a locked drawer.
 Insert the lock into the notch and turn the key to secure the lock.
 Keyless models are also available.
-2 External display (VGA) port Connects to a display device (e.g., external monitor, LCD projector).
-3 용 Ethernet (RJ-45) port Connects to an Ethernet 10/100/ 1000-based network.
-4 нәті HDMI port Supports high-definition digital video connections.
-5 0 √ 0 + USB port Connects to USB devices.
-6 Q Headset/speaker jack Connects to audio devices (e.g., speakers, headphones) or a headset with microphone.
+2 Ventilation Allows the computer to stay cool.
+Do not cover or obstruct the openings.
+3 External display (VGA) port Connects to a display device (e.g., external monitor, LCD projector).
+4 용 Ethernet (RJ-45) port Connects to an Ethernet 10/100/ 1000-based network.
+5 нәті HDMI port Supports high-definition digital video connections.
+6 ◆ < USB port Connects to USB devices.
+7 Ō Headset/speaker jack Connects to audio devices (e.g., speakers, headphones) or a headset with microphone.